menopause information

 EVENING PRIMROSE OIL is well known for its breast pain relieving properties.
 Evening primrose oil was available as EFFAMAST or EPOGAM on prescription for breast pain and eczema respectively.
 Unfortunately, it has now been withdrawn as a prescription drug but can be bought over the counter, either as Evening Primrose Oil or Borage Oil.
 There are a variety of strengths and potencies.
 Look for the amount of GLA (gamma linoleic acid) in each capsule.
 Aim for 240mg per day for at least 2 months and then try reducing the dose.
 It has been found to be useful for breast pain and mood swings but is unlikely to be helpful for hot flushes.
 Adverse effects include headache, skin rashes and nausea.

 GINKGO BILOBA is known as Maidenhair Tree or the "Memory Tree" extract.
 It is reported to be helpful with circulation and therefore memory.
 It helps improve glucose and oxygen supply to the brain.
-Caution: risk of increased clotting time and thus haemorrhage.
+Caution: risk of prolonged time for blood to clot and thus haemorrhage.
 Should not be taken with drugs that reduce clotting such as Warfarin, Aspirin or coumarins.

 KAVA KAVA - WITHDRAWN This was first described by Captain Cook who was offered this as a "welcome drink" when he arrived on the Polynesian islands.
 It was helpful in alleviating anxiety without being addictive.
 Unfortunately it has been withdrawn due to reported liver damage as a side effect.